 2. The classic balloon boat –

 You may have seen instructions for these or tried out a kit.
 I found some available for sale on the Internet (see Resources below) or you can make your own.
-Check these fun instructions to build a balloon boat from ZOOM, the PBS TV show.

 3. Wind-up propeller